Native dancers want Arizona gallery owner held on hate crime - KESQ

 “The behavior exhibited by this individual saddens and disgusts the people of our community,” David Ortega said in a statement.

+The business is associated with a larger group of stores known for selling Native American items in the Southwest.
+But Ortega’s on the Plaza, located in New Mexico, said Gilbert Ortega Jr. is a distant relative and the Santa Fe store is not affiliated with him.

+“The family and employees of Ortega’s on the Plaza in Santa Fe condemn racism and discrimination in all forms,” Janelle Ortega said in a statement Thursday.
+“Furthermore, we consider it a great honor to carry and showcase the work of Indigenous artists and a privilege to support them in other important public and personal endeavors.”

-Gilbert Ortega’s business is primarily trading jewelry and other items made by Native artists.
-Blackbird said there are growing calls on social media for artists to boycott.
+Blackbird said there are growing calls on social media for artists to boycott Gilbert Ortega Jr.’s business.
+He said racism exists even among people whose business hinges on Indigenous people.

+“That’s always been a thing in the Indian trader world,” Blackbird said.
+“They don’t care about the people that are making the items they’re selling and redesigning.”